bitloops/blog/articles/over-engineered-todo-app-to-learn-ddd-hexagonal-architecture-cqrs-and-event-sourcing.md

 ---
-title: Over-engineered ToDo App to learn DDD, Hexagonal Architecture, CQRS, and Event Sourcing
+title: Over-engineered ToDo App - Learn DDD, Hexagonal Architecture, CQRS, & Event Sourcing
 description: Designing, building and managing large and complex software does not have to be so hard.
 We believe it is possible to radically transform how software is developed by incorporating best-practices, design principles and patterns into the software development process.
 author: Vasilis
 date: 05-04-2023